ellievs/ellievs.github.io/_drafts/socialism.md

 By the time we arrive in the 20th century, capital had taken a unique shape, what we might refer to as monopoly capitalism or modern imperialism depending on what elements you want to emphasize.
 What's particular is that the centers of capitalism became powerful enough to dominate the economy and politics of most countries on the periphery.
 This consolidated the global division between the most and least developed countries to a group of great powers and their colonies.
 In 1884 Africa was partitioned up at the Conference of Berlin.
 In US History we usually think of the Spanish-American War in 1898 as the moment when this really happens.

-With the emergence of imperialism the brewing class conflict in the imperialist countries reached a fever pitch, as worker militancy surged and socialist parties exploded in size. the history of this is complex but mostly this was resolved by capitalism through a series of compromises with labor that ultimately resolved in pacifying the revolutionary edge of this movement (despite attempts to opt for outright extermination in italy, germany, spain etc)
+With the emergence of imperialism the brewing class conflict in the imperialist countries reached a fever pitch, as worker militancy surged and socialist parties exploded in size.
+The history of this is complex but mostly this was resolved by capitalism through a series of compromises with labor that ultimately resolved in pacifying the revolutionary edge of this movement (despite attempts to opt for outright extermination in Italy, Germany, Spain etc)

-this is the nature of the personal freedom enjoyed in the west, which is mostly a freedom of the consumer within the market
+The basis of personal freedom that exists in the West was mostly won in these battles, although essentially it is the freedom of the consumer within the market.

 # Socialism
-Socialism did emerge in the Russian empire, which was either the least developed core country or the most developed peripheral country depending on how you look at it. the history of soviet strategy over the 20th century as well as an evaluation of their socialist experiments at home are beyond what i can get into right now
+Socialism did successfully emerge in the Russian empire, unique in being the least developed of the core country. the history of soviet strategy over the 20th century as well as an evaluation of their socialist experiments at home are beyond what i can get into right now

 One important aspect was the recognition of anti-colonial/anti-imperialist struggle as a primary way to strike blows at capitalism by depriving the primary capitalist centers of their colonies